Soorajm100/CS-ASSIGNMENT/README.md

 * This function is passed p_ops ,which contains a reference to a struct proc_ops.
 * This struct initializes the  and .proc_read members.
 The value of .proc_read is the name of the function proc_read() that is to be called whenever /proc/hello is read.
 * copy_to_user() :This function copies the contents of kernel memory buffer to the variable usr_buf , which exists in user space.
+* Each time the /proc/jiffies or /proc/seconds file is read, the proc_read() function is called repeatedly until it returns 0, so there must be logic to ensure that this function returns 0 once it has collected the data .
+* Finally /proc/jiffies or /proc/seconds will be removed in the exit point that is at module_exit macro having simple_exit fucntion as parameter.